Created on

 end

-Server side SNI would be necessary if backend connection is over HTTPS.
-As the server has multiple certificates, it should know which certificate should be presented during SSL handshake.
+Server-side SNI would be necessary if the backend connection is over HTTPS.
+As the server has multiple certificates, it should know which certificate should be presented during the SSL handshake.

-With the above configuration, FortiWeb forwards the request from client to server with SNI extension which is verified by the server to present appropriate certificate.
+With the above configuration, FortiWeb forwards the request from the client to the server with SNI extension which is verified by the server to present the appropriate certificate.